Moonrabbitly/spring-api-demo/README.md

 [https://chloe-spring-api-demo-fwfijxnwba-uw.a.run.app](https://chloe-spring-api-demo-fwfijxnwba-uw.a.run.app)

+Please note -
+1.that the newest update of this demo website's backend/frontend is always in this Git repository (not the link provided above), I only deploy the newest version when I have time;
-Please note that the first-time click may take about 30 seconds to launch the page due to the cloud's idle time.
+2.that the first-time click may take about 30 seconds to launch the page due to the cloud's idle time.
 Subsequent access will be faster as the cloud resources become active.

 ## About